 - Amount [SalesAmount]

-As in the task in the article about GROUP BY we will want to aggregate the amount according to dates.
-The result will be sorted in ascending order this time.
-We will also want to display only dates where the sum of all sales in total is higher than 80 000.
-We will use:
+We want to aggregate the sales amount by date.
+The result must be sorted in ascending order this time.
+We also want to display only dates where the sum of all sales in total is higher than 80 000.
+So..how to do that?

 SELECT